Homebuilt computer: Advantages

 There are several benefits and advantages to building one's own computer compared to purchasing a mass-produced model:

 Personal preference

 Homebuilt computers are often customized to suit the user's needs in regards to quality, price, and availability.

 Recycling computers, components, and upgrading

 Homebuilt computers can also be made to recycle an older computer, or to upgrade internal components such as the motherboard, CPU, video card, etc.

 High-end computing

-Homebuilt computers can be made to build high-end computers using only top-quality parts for gaming, multimedia, or other demanding tasks.
+Homebuilt computers can be built using only top-quality parts for gaming, multimedia, or other demanding tasks.

 Removal of shovelware

-Homebuilt computers avoid trial software and other commission-driven additions that are usually made to mass-market computers before they are shipped to end-users.
+Homebuilt computers avoid shovelware, trial software and other commission-driven additions that are usually added to mass-market computers before they are shipped to end-users.

 Use of standardized parts and upgrading

 Homebuilt computers ensure the use of industry-standard parts for operating system compatibility or to upgrade the original build at a later date with little hassle.